Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Introduction

 \section{Introduction}

+{{ The delayed differential equation for non-Fourier heat conduction was first suggested by Tzou \cite{Tzo95a,Tzou1995,Tzou1995p2,Tzo97b,Tzou2010,Tzoubook}\footnote{Actually the expression `dual-phase-lag' appears in the review of Özisik and Tzou \cite{OziTzu94a}.} with the following constitutive equation for the heat flux:

+called dual-phase-lag (DPL) equation.
+The content of the equation is that the temperature, $T$, and the heat flux, $\mathbf{q}$, are delayed by $\tau_1$ and $\tau_2$ periods.
+Here $\lambda$ denotes the thermal conductivity coefficient of the theory, which becomes identical with the Fourier one if the delay times are zero.
+In the present review, we aim to briefly present the non-Fourier models, and their relation with the DPL concept.
+Additionally, as there are numerous experimental results in the literature, we want to collect and summarize them as much as possible, in order to offer a clearer picture about the state-of-the-art understanding and achievements.

-Since 1995 when the DPL-based heat model was presented for the first time, the number of publications involving the lagging non-Fourier heat models has been incredibility increased.
-Figure~\ref{Fig1:stat} presents the number of publications after 1995 obtained by searching the keyword "dual phase lag" in "Scopus" and "Web of Science" database.
-It is seen that the amount of research in the field of non-Fourier DPL heat conduction has experienced a sharp increase after about 2013.
-Ghazanfarian et al.~\cite{Shomali2015} published a review paper and gathered various aspects of the lagging heat models including mathematical models, solution methods, and applications under one umbrella.
+Since 1994, the number of publications about non-Fourier heat conduction models involving time lag has been incredibly increased.
+In fact, the development of novel models in order to modify the results of classical equations such as Fourier law with less computational cost and more simplicity has attracted notable attention.
+Recently, as the DPL model is intended to replace the Fourier law, that new approach has been tested by simulating the heat transport, e.g., in micro and nanoscales \cite{Vermeersch2008}, ultrafast processes \cite{Tzou2001,Chou2009}, living tissues \cite{Zhou2009}, and carbon nanotube \cite{Shiomi2006}.} Figure~\ref{Fig1:stat} presents the number of publications after 1995 obtained by searching the keyword `dual-phase-lag' in Scopus and Web of Science databases.
+It is seen that the amount of research in the field of non-Fourier DPL heat conduction has experienced a sharp increase after about 2013, and that trend probably will continue.
+Ghazanfarian et al. \cite{Shomali2015} published a review paper and gathered various aspects of the lagging heat models, including mathematical models, solution methods, and applications.

-The progress of the lagging models in diverse applications is remarkable.
-Many number of studies in the field of thermoelasticity, thermodynamics, transistor modeling, fluid flow, porous media, non-continuum media, and bioheat exist that makes such applications difficult to be gathered in one review paper.
-Thus, in this review paper, we focus on two challenging topics of the field: thermodynamics (Sec.~\ref{therm}) and bioheat modeling (Sec.~\ref{bio}).
-The review of developments of the lagging models in other fields such as thermoelasticity and nano/microscale heat transport could be the topic of other review studies.
+{ Despite the broad areas of applications the acceptance of the DPL model was controversial.
+The theoretical background, particularly the compatibility with basic physical principles, was criticized in several research papers.
+In this review, we focus on two challenging topics of the field.
+First, the theoretical background is surveyed (Sec.~\ref{therm}), and the conditions of validity of the DPL concept is outlined.
+Then a review about bioheat modelling follows (Sec.~\ref{bio}), including the related solution methods.
+The review of developments of the lagging models in other fields such as thermoelasticity and microscale heat transport could be the topic of other review studies. }